Contractbook/analytics/README.md

 # Analytics

-Universal analytics client, currently only supports Mixpanel.
+Universal analytics client, currently only supports Mixpanel and Segment.io.
 We use it in production.

 ## Installation